-Trump 'comfortable with any outcome' from pivotal Xi talks - official
+Trump 'comfortable with any outcome' from pivotal Xi talks: official

-WASHINGTON (Reuters) - U.S. President Donald Trump views this week’s meeting with Chinese President Xi Jinping as a chance to see where Beijing stands on the countries’ trade war, and is “comfortable with any outcome” from the talks, a senior U.S. official said on Monday.
+WASHINGTON (Reuters) - U.S. President Donald Trump views this week’s meeting with Chinese President Xi Jinping as a chance to see where Beijing stands on the two countries’ trade war, and is “comfortable with any outcome” from the talks, a senior U.S. official said on Monday.

-The much-anticipated meeting at the G20 summit in Osaka, Japan, will be the first time the leaders have met since late November - and their first face-to-face session since trade talks broke off in May, leading to a hike in U.S. tariffs on imports of Chinese goods.
+The much-anticipated meeting at the G20 summit in Japan will be the first face-to-face meeting for the leaders since trade talks broke off in May, leading to a hike in U.S. tariffs on imports of Chinese goods.

+The United States and China have waged an 11-month trade war marked by tit-for-tat tariffs on hundreds of billions of dollars of each others’ goods, roiling financial markets, disrupting supply chains and crimping global economic growth prospects.

-The senior administration official, speaking to reporters on condition of anonymity, declined to give any details about plans for the meeting, other than to say it would likely happen on the second day of the Friday-Saturday summit.
+The senior administration official, speaking to reporters on condition of anonymity, declined to give details about plans for the meeting, other than to say it would likely happen on the second day of the Friday-Saturday summit in Osaka.

 “It’s really just an opportunity for the president to maintain his engagement as he has very closely with his Chinese counterpart.
 Even as trade frictions persist, he’s got the opportunity to see where the Chinese side is since the talks last left off,” the official said.